A-wels/WLED-epileptic-safe/readme.md

   </p>

 # Welcome to my fork of the awesome WLED Project! ✨
+## My changes
-This version will remove many of the blinking light effects and only leave calm color changes in.
+This version removes most of the light effects and only leaves calm color changes.
+The speed is also limited to 64 instead of 255.

+The currently available effects are:
+- Solid
+- Breath

 **I HAVE NO MEDICAL BACKGROUND; THIS IS ALL GUESSWORK; USE ON YOUR OWN RISK!**